jgrams/twitter_tool/README.md

 Ruby version '2.2.3'

-Initial deploy will be AWS.
+Initial deploy will be Heroku.